Compare two cars

 Safety

 Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Renault being a slightly better choice apparently.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the micro car segment, which is generally a misfortune safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, when it comes to weight, a factor that most people underestimate, the French car offers a considerable difference of 12% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the micro car segment, which is generally a misfortune safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the French car offers a considerable difference of 12% more metal.

 Reliability